aws/aws-eks-best-practices/content/networking/vpc-cni/index.md

 Amazon VPC CNI has two components:

 * CNI Binary, which will setup Pod network to enable Pod-to-Pod communication.
-The CNI binary runs on a node root file system and is invoked by the kubelet when a new Pod gets added to, or an existing Pod removed from the node.
+The CNI binary runs on a node root file system and is invoked by the Container Runtime when a new Pod gets added to, or an existing Pod removed from the node.
 * ipamd, a long-running node-local IP Address Management (IPAM) daemon and is responsible for:
     * managing ENIs on a node, and
     * maintaining a warm-pool of available IP addresses or prefix